Loft

 What Next?

-While it is worth having the full information regarding Party Walls Legislation, this should not be a reason to put you off starting a exciting project and creating your dream loft conversion, whether it is a loft conversion in clapham, central or north London.
+While it is worth having the full information regarding Party Walls Legislation, this should not be a reason to put you off starting an exciting project and creating your dream loft conversion, whether it is a loft conversion in Clapham, central or north London.
 Take advice, do your homework and enjoy designing your ideal space.

 loft conversion